 Having originally grown up in the market town of Havant, near to Portsmouth, I moved to Christchurch in the summer of 2017.
 I have been friends with my wife Heidi since primary school and now have three ever-growing teenagers - Jack, Mollie, Charlie and six year old Flora.

-We are enjoying getting to know lots of people and exploring our new surroundings in the beautiful Christchurch area.
 We can often be found walking Lady Winifred, our noisy miniature Schnauzer, or picnicking on one of the many beautiful stretches of beach.
 And it wouldn’t be right to not mention the family cats - Captain Englebert and Lord Montgomery!!

 Before accepting the call to ministry, I worked for 15 years in the IT sector, developing and delivering training.
 I was privileged in this time to travel extensively for work to places including Malaysia, India and Japan as well as many European countries.
 I can truly say that this has fuelled my passion for meeting people of all cultures and exploring how people of all faiths and differences can meet, work and worship together.